 - Dress for Dinner in Hall from Monday to Friday is jacket, tie and academic gown.
 Dinner in Hall is the high-point of the College day, and is an occasion with a high standard of ‘formal-informality’.
 It includes distinctive College ceremonies and the most important community announcements.

-- Occasionally men have commitments which make it necessary to miss Formal Dinner (such as late lectures or sport).
+- Occasionally students have commitments which make it necessary to miss Formal Dinner (such as late lectures or sport).
 In that case late dinners are available.

 - At the end of each year a room draw is held.
-Present men bid for available rooms for the following year, on the basis of their room points, which are accumulated on the basis of seniority and participation in College activities.
+Present students bid for available rooms for the following year, on the basis of their room points, which are accumulated on the basis of seniority and participation in College activities.

-- A small number of rooms have en suite bathrooms and are generally occupied by senior men doing graduate or post-graduate degrees.
+- A small number of rooms have en suite bathrooms and are generally occupied by senior students doing graduate or post-graduate degrees.

 - Small bar fridges (maximum height 1m) can be brought into College but bar radiators of any description are not permitted.